yalcinaksakal/meetups/README.md

 for dynamic routes
 getStaticPaths

 API routes allow to build api endpoints as part of the project.
-Should be in the ../pages/api folder. file names will be treated as routes like files in pages folder
+Should be in the ../pages/api folder. file names will be treated as routes like files in pages folder.

-MongoClient.connetc("..")
+Any file inside the folder pages/api is mapped to /api/\* and will be treated as an API endpoint instead of a page.
+They are server-side only bundles and won't increase your client-side bundle size.

+MongoClient
+ObjectId